 Residential and commercial builders struggle with obstacles that can delay deadlines and blow budgets.
 According to the Bureau of Labor Statistics, five main problems stand in new property owners' way before builders can hand over the keys:

-3. Concrete Blocks: concrete remains a problem, but concrete blocks cause even more drawbacks.
+Concrete remains a problem, but concrete blocks cause even more drawbacks.
 For decades, contractors could order blocks and have them onsite the next day; they must now wait weeks, if not months.